nzimm/LASP-CTF-2019/level12/objective.md

 want to run custom code?
 If you can get your code into the process memory and jump to it, you can execute arbitrary instructions!

-I've included raw shellcode that will run 'levelup' if executed, along with a simple python script to print it.
+Traditional shellcode is a small amount of machine language that spawns a shell when run by the processor.

-You'll need to overwrite the return address to redirect execution to where your shellcode gets placed in memory.
+I've provided shellcode that will not open a shell, but instead calls levelup directly.
+Your goal is to inject the shellcode into the process memory, then overwrite the return address to point to the start of your shellcode.

 ## Tips
 - For the shellcode to run, you need to overwrite the return address to